Inference for Change Points in High Dimensional Data via Self-Normalization: Numerical Results

-\centerline{Please insert Table~\ref{single} here!}
+\centerline{Please insert Table~\ref{tab:singleNONGaussian} here!}

-The above simulation results demonstrate that (1) SN-based test has accurate size for both AR(1) and Banded correlation models, whereas the test appears quite distorted in the compound symmetric case.
-This finding is not surprising as the compound symmetric case violates the theoretical assumptions imposed (see Assumption \ref{ass}), whereas both AR(1) and Banded cases satisfy those assumptions.
-In a sense, this shows that our assumptions are to certain extent necessary.
-The KS tests (both infeasible and feasible ones) show similar size behavior except that they are quite undersized for $n=50$ case, and their size distortion in the compound symmetric case is even greater than our test.
-A comparison of the powers shows that our test is very comparable to all three KS tests, which perform similarly.
-In certain cases, our test is slightly more powerful when $n=50$ but is slightly outperformed by KS tests when $n=200$.
-Overall the finite sample size and power performance of four tests are very much comparable with no single test dominating others.
-Note that the feasible KS tests assumes there is one change point, and it may perform very poorly when there are multiple (more than one) change points (results not shown).
+The above simulation results demonstrate that when the error is Gaussian, (1) SN-based test has accurate size for independent, AR(1) and Banded correlation models, whereas the test appears quite distorted in the compound symmetric case.
+This finding is not surprising as the compound symmetric case violates the theoretical assumptions imposed (see Assumption \ref{ass}), whereas independent, AR(1) and Banded cases satisfy those assumptions.
+In a sense, this shows that our (weak componentwise dependence) assumptions are to a certain extent necessary.
+The KS tests (both infeasible and feasible ones) show similar size behavior except that they are noticeably undersized for $n=100$ case, and their size distortion in the compound symmetric case is even greater than our test.
+The test by \cite{enikeeva2013high} exhibits size distortion for all cases (undersized for independent case, and oversized for AR(1) and bounded correlation models) and its size for compound symmetric case is way too high.
+When the error is nonGaussian, our SN-based test and all KS tests appear to have similar rejection rates as the Gaussian case, indicating the robustness of our SN-based test with respect to heavy tailed errors.
+By contrast, the size for EH in the non-Gaussian case is very high, implying the sensitivity/non-robustness of their test with respect to non-Gaussianity.

+A comparison of the powers for SN-based and KS tests shows that our test is very comparable to all three KS tests, which perform similarly.
+Overall the finite sample size and power performance of four tests (SN and three KS tests) are very much comparable with no single test dominating others.
+Note that the feasible KS tests assume there is one change point, and it may perform very poorly when there are more than one change-point (results not shown).
 Methodologically, it seems desirable to develop a test that does not involve explicit estimation of change points, which is itself a difficult problem, especially when there are multiple change points.
+The power of EH is hard to interpret given its distorted size, and we shall not look into the size-adjusted power as we would not recommend EH test for nonGaussian and cross-sectionally dependent high-dimensional independent data.

 We further examine the finite sample performance of the test we develop for the unsupervised case (i.e., there could be multiple change points under the alternative), in comparison with the SN-based test aimed for one change point only.
 Three different data generating processes are considered below: \\